Associate in Engineering (AE)

 Frequently Asked Questions

-You will need to follow the general enrollment process for GTCC.
-During the advising process you will have the opportunity to indicate your desire to study within this curriculum.
-Your advisor will help you sign up for the specific courses you need.
+Follow the general enrollment process for GTCC.
+During the advising process, your advisor will help you sign up for the specific courses you need.

 Anne Simpson, Department Chair of Engineering, Astronomy, and Physics

-Yes!
+Yes.
 The Associate in Engineering (AE) degree is designed for students who want to pursue a four-year degree in the area of engineering.
-The degree plan includes required general education and prerequisite courses that are acceptable to all state funded Bachelor of Engineering programs.
-If you follow the degree progression plan, you will meet the entrance requirements at all of the North Carolina public Bachelor of Science Engineering programs.
-Admission to Engineering programs is highly competitive, and admission is not guaranteed.
+The degree plan includes required general education and prerequisite courses that are acceptable to the North Carolina public Bachelor of Science Engineering programs at N.C.
+State University, University of North Carolina – Charlotte (UNCC), East Carolina University, N.C.
+A&T University, and Western Carolina.
+Admission to engineering programs is highly competitive, and admission is not guaranteed.

-To be eligible for the transfer of credits under the Associate in Engineering to the Bachelor of Science in Engineering Articulation Agreement, you must obtain a grade of “C” or better in each course and an overall GPA of at least 2.5 on a 4.0 scale.
+To be eligible for the transfer of credits under the Associate in Engineering to the Bachelor of Science in Engineering Articulation Agreement, you must make a grade of “C” or better in each course.
+You must also have an overall GPA of at least 2.5 on a 4.0 scale.

-No, it is not required that you finished your Associate in Engineering first; however, it is highly recommended.
-If you complete your associate degree before transferring, you are generally more successful after you transfer to a four-year institution than those students who do not complete their associate degree first.
+No. It is not required that you finish your Associate in Engineering first.
+However, it is highly recommended.
+If you complete your associate degree before transferring, you are generally more successful after you transfer to a four-year institution than students who do not complete their associate degrees first.